CrossRef/event-data-user-guide/event-data-manual.md

 This means that some events may not be captured because CED doesn't know about, and therefore can't query for, the DOI.
 It also means that even if there is some event data for a given Research Object, it only goes as far back as the time when CED became aware of it.

-#ifdef __TODO__

-TODO

-- all Research Objects we are interested in have DOIs
-- Wikipedia use use DOIs a large amount
-- social media use landing pages not DOIs
-- in tests, landing page far higher use than DOIs in twitter
-- need to track research objects regardless of how discussed
-- DOI landing pages have redirects
-- CED captures all DOIs within scope but not every landing page
-- service available to try out plus docs
-- each source

-#endif

 #ifdef __FUTURE__